Sitecore/Sitecore.Demo.Edge/cm/README.md

 For example, README.md will be copied into C:\inetpub\wwwroot\README.md,  any existing files will be overwritten.

-Changes to system files or directories might cause Sitecore restart!
-Removing files is not supported and the workaround is to Stop/Wait 5 mins/Start the instance (this will apply the files from scratch).
+Use caution when copying 'system' files (such as web.config).
+Overwriting system files incorrectly configured could prevent the instance from starting correctly.
+Note that changes to system files or directories might cause a Sitecore restart.

+To remove files, first remove them from the Git-Synced folder then stop and start the instance.